Both Flask and Django are:

 Flask vs Django ORM

-Flask doesn't has ORM.
+Flask doesn't have ORM.

 pip install side-vendor ORM called